wesheets/personal-ai-agent/README.md

 - **Ops**: Methodical and practical systems reliability engineer
 - **Research**: Analytical and thorough research analyst
 - **Memory**: Helpful and precise knowledge manager

+## Tool System

+The system includes a tool framework that allows agents to use external tools:

+1. Tools are defined in the `app/tools/` directory
+2. Each agent can specify which tools it can use in its prompt configuration
+3. Tools can be overridden in the API request using the `tools_to_use` parameter

+Available tools:
+- **search_google**: Search Google for information
+- **github_commit**: Commit changes to a GitHub repository

+To add a new tool:
+1. Create a new Python file in `app/tools/`
+2. Implement the tool class with an `execute()` method
+3. Add a getter function that returns a singleton instance
+4. The tool will be automatically loaded and available to agents

+## Shared Memory Layer

+The system includes a shared memory layer that allows agents to share information:

+1. Memories can be scoped as "global" or "agent-specific"
+2. Memories can be tagged with topics for semantic filtering
+3. Agents can retrieve relevant memories from both their own scope and the global scope

+## Execution Logging

+The system includes comprehensive logging of all agent interactions:

+1. Each agent execution is logged with:
+   - Agent name
+   - Timestamp
+   - Model used
+   - Input/output summaries
+   - Tools used
+   - Additional metadata

+2. Logs are stored as individual JSON files in the `execution_logs/` directory

 ## Model Selection